2007 Jeep Grand Cherokee Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2007 Jeep Grand Cherokee
+A guide to repairs, service, and maintenance costs for your 2007 Jeep Grand Cherokee

 While operating the vehicle the driver may hit the ignition key with their knee, accidentally moving the key out of the run position.
 If this were to occur the engine would turn off, affecting various safety systems and increasing the risk of a crash and/or personal injury.
 As of this writing, the remedy for this recall is still under development.

 The 4-wheel drive transfer case can direct engine power to the rear wheels only, all four wheels, or in its neutral position, non at all.
 These vehicles are being recalled because the transfer case can shift into its neutral position without warning.
 If this were to occur, engine power would not reach any of the drive wheels and the vehicle could not move under its own power.
 Dealers will reprogram the final drive controller which governs the transfer case to correct this concern.